 - Good networking and communication skills to meet people, including senior officials and academics in your chosen country(ies)

 How to apply

-Applicants should submit an application providing the information described in the Application Guide including the following.
+Applicants should submit an application including the following:

 Australian households have faced energy prices that have doubled over the last ten years.
 Their level of trust in the energy market is low.
 Consumers are not confident they have the information or tools to make choices about energy offers or their use, and they often struggle to find a trusted voice to give them accurate advice that aligns with the way they and their families live.

 Digital technologies potentially offer a low-cost solutions for providing insights into our energy use and costs.
 The technology is becoming available that allows us to track our bills, as well as monitor and control individual appliances, through our smartphone.
 New services are emerging that can help us decide when is the best time to use appliances; do we put on the dishwasher overnight, or – if we have solar panels on the roof in the afternoon?
 We should also be able to access energy deals that do that thinking for us – whether it’s using energy when it’s cheapest, or giving authority to third parties, to work out and advise what’s in our best interest.

 As these opportunities become available in the Australian energy market they could be accompanied by a new set of challenges.

 Governments globally are grappling with how to give consumers control over how their data is used.
 In Australia, the development of a Consumer Data Right could help consumers access and transfer their information.
 This initiative should make it easier for consumers to compare and switch products and services and give competition in the National Energy Market a much-needed boost.